 (4) Inmates shall purchase required licenses using personal funds.

 (5) The cashier's office is responsible for the accounting and distribution of monies, including state sales tax.
-Monies collected, excluding sales tax, shall be distributed monthly with sixty per cent credited to the inmate's personal account and forty per cent remaining in the established account.
-Operational expenses (e.g., car wash and waxing supplies and hair care supplies) shall be paid from the forty per cent retained in that account.
+Monies collected must first be used to pay sales tax and the remainder shall be distributed monthly with sixty per cent credited to the inmate's personal account and forty per cent remaining in the established account for operational expenses (shears and materials for supplies for car washes and shoe shines).

-(6) The cashier's office shall prepare a monthly profit and loss statement for each personal service to ensure it is solvent.
-The deputy warden of administration shall review these statements.
+(D) The cashier's office shall prepare a monthly profit and loss statement for each inmate arts and crafts and personal service to ensure it is solvent.
+The institution's business administrator shall review these statements.
 In the event of a loss, plans should be initiated to ensure the service becomes solvent.

 Promulgated Under: 111.15